Nicolazeno/nicolamauri/content/research.md

 This paper investigates incentive effects of fiscal equalization on local tax rates.
 I propose two refinements to current empirical estimations of these incentive effects.
 I show that local policy makers may conceive of changes in equalization transfers as stemming from discrete rather than marginal changes in the tax base, thus considering “supramarginal” equalization rates.
 Second, I study “effective” equalization rates, conditioned on the current tax rate.
 To identify the incentives created by equalization grants I investigate the reform of an inter-municipal equalization scheme in Switzerland.
 My baseline estimate from supramarginal equalization rates is 2-3 times larger than that found in previous comparable studies.
 I however do not find any effect for effective equalization rates.

-### _Progressive Taxation, Commuting Costs and Residential Locations Decisions in Fiscally Decentralized Cities_
+### _Progressive Taxation, Commuting Costs and Residential Decisions in Fiscally Decentralized Cities_

 with Jeremy Zuchuat